l-white/c-sharp-path/README.md

 ## Resources For Those Struggling with the Above Concepts
-1. C# 7th Edition - Anne Boehm and Joel Murach
+1. C# 7th Edition - Anne Boehm and Joel Murach - A caveat: This book covers the database first approach to Entity Framework.
+Developers should learn the code-first approach first (see above).
 2. ASP.NET Core MVC - Mary Delamater and Joel Murach